Preventing Data Loss on NAS Thecus N16000PRO and Recovering Deleted Files: Best Practices

 Yes, improper configuration of network settings or IP addresses can potentially result in data loss on NAS Thecus N16000PRO devices.
 If the network settings are not properly configured, it can lead to connectivity issues, making it difficult to access or transfer data to and from the NAS device.
 Additionally, incorrect IP address configuration can cause conflicts or prevent proper communication between the NAS device and other network devices, potentially leading to data loss or corruption.
 It is important to ensure that network settings and IP addresses are correctly configured to maintain proper functionality and prevent any potential data loss.

-Although NAS N16000PRO can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N16000PRO can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view